 - This was Azazel's plan throughout Sam Winchester's entire life in Supernatural, in an attempt to get him to agree to become Lucifer's vessel.

 - Death brings back Bobby's wife as a zombie so he'll be forced to kill her a second time.
 Again, this is to break down Sam's support network.

 - Warhammer and Warhammer 40,000 both feature Nurgle, the Chaos God of Pestilence and Despair.
 When mortals watch their loved ones wither from disease, or despair as their bodies bloat and decay from a hideous plague, they turn to Nurgle to escape the terror of their imminent death.
 Rather than cure them, Nurgle's blessings allow his followers to survive his disgusting attentions free of pain or fear, trading their immortal souls to preserve their disfigured and corrupted flesh.
 The process leaves Nurgle's followers with a morbid sense of good humor and eager to lead others into "Grandfather Nurgle's" scabrous embrace.

-- In Knights Of The Old Republic 2, the protagonist actually uses this to defeat Darth Sion.
+- In Knights of the Old Republic II: The Sith Lords, the protagonist actually uses this to defeat Darth Sion.
 His connection to the Force basically makes him invincible, so in order to kill him for good, the player has to convince him to give up that connection willingly and die.